sreejithbnaick/Wikipedia-Featured-Article/README.md

 * Jsoup Java Library
 * A system to run the code !!!

-It is basically scrapping, use at your own risk ....
+This code uses scrapping, use at your own risk ....

 What to do: